jacooba/asi_is_fine/docs/index.md

 Welcome.
 I'm [Jacob Beck](https://www.jakebeck.com).
 This site hosts my critique of *If Anyone Builds It, Everyone Dies.*

-I argue that artificial superintelligence itelligence (ASI) will be fine.
+I don’t claim certainty, but I argue that artificial superintelligence (ASI) will be fine.
+I hope this serves as a useful resource for thoughtful discussion, and I’m open to being convinced otherwise.

 _Last updated: 2025-09-24_